 It’s essential that you get that permission before you start or even commission the work.
 While some authorities may be happy giving you retrospective permission, many others frown on it.
 So don’t take any chances and get everything you need in place before you start work.

 There may also be costs attached to the planning application.
 Therefore, it’s well worth factoring all that into your overall budget.

 When it comes to deciding on your new bathroom or kitchen you’ll be trying to find a balance between getting good quality appliances and not breaking the budget.
 There are plenty of options for this.
 For example, you could seek out gently-used buying second-hand appliances.
 Or, consider paying for your installation on a repayment schedule.

-Are you planning on staying in your property for the long haul?
+Are you planning on staying on your property for the long haul?
 Then quality should be at the forefront of your mind.
 However, you certainly won’t want a debt hanging over you on the property if you’re planning on renting it out or flipping.
-Instead you’ll be looking at creating something functional and tough that showcases your property’s potential without breaking the bank.
+Instead, you’ll be looking at creating something functional and tough that showcases your property’s potential without breaking the bank.

 Final Thoughts on the Home Improvement “Bug”

 The great thing about having a project is seeing the potential in what you’ve bought.
 With every improvement you make, you can see your dream coming ever closer to completion.
 This is also part of the frustration.
 The closer you get, the more there seems to do and progress can be annoyingly slow at times.
 This is all part of the journey of property development, which is why it takes a certain type of person to turn this one-off project into a career.